umarf0851/PLSQL-Test-ABANS/README.md

  END ProcParentLoad;

--- This Procedure functions as Data Processing and Identifying Mismatch, Test Case Scenario's and Log the outcomes into MISMATCH_TABLE with Remarks................
+-- This Procedure functions as Data Processing and Identifying Mismatch, Test Case Scenario's and Log the outcomes into ---MISMATCH_TABLE with Remarks................
  CREATE OR REPLACE PROCEDURE ProcDataProcess(RetCode OUT VARCHAR2,
                                              RetSTR  OUT VARCHAR2) IS
     COUNT_Exch   NUMBER;